catherinedevlin/python_learners_glossary/README.rst

   your code_ much easier than if they weren't present.

-Numeric systems
+Numeral systems
 ---------------

 .. _decimal:

 Decimal
-  A numeric system of base 10, which means it has 10 digits to represent numbers.
+  A numeral system of base 10, which means it has 10 digits to represent numbers.
 As long as you only have ten digits, your system can be called decimal, but it is conventional to use from 0 to 9.